ietf-wg-alto/draft-ietf-alto-cdni-request-routing-alto/ack.md

 {: anchor="ack" numbered="false"}

 The authors thank Matt Caulfield, Danny Alex Lachos Perez, Daryl Malas and Sanjay Mishra for their timely reviews and invaluable comments.
+Big thanks also to ALTO WG Chairs (Qin Wu and Vijay Gurbani), and all the directorate reviewers and IESG reviewers (Martin Duke, Erik Kline, Martin Vigoureux, Murray Kucherawy, Roman Danyliw, Zaheduzzaman Sarker, Eric Vyncke, and Francesca Palombini), for their thorough reviews, discussions, guidance and shepherding, that further improve this document.

 Jan Seedorf has been partially supported by the GreenICN project (GreenICN:
 Architecture and Applications of Green Information Centric Networking), a